How do I get a replacement copy of my W-2? May I request replacement of W-2s from

 New York State employees are paid on a biweekly lag basis, which means that payment is made either two or three weeks after the completion of the pay period.

 If you are an employee on the Faculty/Staff or Graduate/Teaching Assistant payroll, your first check or direct deposit advice will be issued at the end of the 2nd pay period after you begin working.
 For most people, it is approximately 4 weeks after you begin work.
 You may or may not receive a full paycheck for the first pay period, depending upon when your first day of work occurred in the pay cycle, and if your bargaining unit includes a provision for salary withholding.

 If you are an employee on the Student Assistant, or Federal College Work Study payroll, your first check or direct deposit advice will be issued 1 week after the end of your second pay period worked.
 For most people, it is approximately 5 weeks after you begin work.
 Since these payrolls have an hourly pay basis, your check or advice should reflect all hours worked in the first pay period.

 All payment dates are dependent upon payroll deadlines.
 If appointment paperwork is received after the payroll deadline, a significant delay in payment may occur.

-If you are a Student Assistant or Federal Work Study, at the Payroll Distribution Center (PDC - AD 240) in the Couper Administration Building.
-Their hours of operation are 10am-3pm Monday-Friday during the academic year.
+If you are a Student Assistant or Federal Work Study, at the Student Payroll Service Center, Room 225, in the Couper Administration Building.
+Their hours of operation are 8:30am-4:30pm Monday-Friday during the academic year.
 Please check HR News on the Human Resources main page (hr.binghamton.edu) for information on Summer hours of operation.

 If you are a Graduate or Teaching Assistant, or Professional, Faculty or Staff your check goes directly to your department.Please contact your department representative for details on your paycheck distribution.